Welcome to our class

 |Time & Place:

-This course is about prostitution as it relates to gender, sexuality, policy, gender norms and migration.
-We study the sex trade with a special focus on Denmark, Sweden, and the Netherlands as sex work is legal in all three countries but each country's approach is quite different.
+This course is about prostitution as it relates to gender, sexuality, policy, legislation, gender norms and migration.
+We study the sex trade with a special focus on Denmark, Sweden, and the Netherlands as sex work is legal in all three countries but each country's approach to sex work is still quite different.

 The aim of the course is to approach prostitution from various points of view and gain insights into the lives of sex workers and the professionals working with them.
-You will meet activists, NGOs and sex workers in order to broaden our perception and understanding of the complexity of prostitution and you will be introduced to aspects of sex work - porn production, visit to a brothel, etc. - that link our readings to the lived world.
+You will meet activists, NGOs and sex workers in order to broaden your perception and understanding of the complexity of prostitution and you will be introduced to aspects of sex work - porn production, visit to a brothel, etc. - that link our readings to the lived world in the sex industry.

-Important concepts we will discuss: consent, agency, erotic capital, stigma and the "whorearchy".
+Important concepts we will discuss: consent, agency, erotic capital, stigma and the "whorarchy".

 - To get an understanding of prostitution and sex work as complex sociological and legal phenomenons and how they are related to more "mainstream" relations (like love relations or more casual relations), norms and values.